Biexciton-like quartet condensates in an electron-hole liquid: Summary and Perspectives

-In the present study, we have employed a simplified model to explore qualitative features of the quartet condensation energy.
-For further quantitative investigations of the electron-hole droplet phase, it is needed to apply more realistic models with long-range interactions (e.g., Coulomb interactions and their screening) and multi-body forces.
 Also, quantum fluctuations associated with excited two- and four-body states can be important.
 The energy density functional involving these corrections would be useful for further developments not only in condensed matter but also nuclear and cold atomic physics.
 Moreover, since actual electron-hole systems are realized as a non-equilibrium steady state, the interactions with environments as an open quantum system would also be an interesting topic.
 These are left for future works.